Skip to Content

-People love baking with cocoa powder.
-It adds a deep chocolatey flavor to your favorite desserts, and a silky texture to hot or cold beverages.
-Rich, smooth, and delectably delicious, cocoa powder elevates any homemade dessert to a divine and indulgent treat.
+Cocoa powder adds a deep chocolatey flavor to your favorite desserts, and a silky texture to hot or cold beverages.
+But if you're out, the best cocoa powder substitutes are dutch-processed cocoa and cacao powder.

+This is because cocoa powder, cacao powder, baking cocoa, and dutch cocoa are all the same thing.
 Dutch-processing flattens the chocolate flavor, but they’re all made by pressing & removing fat from cacao beans, then grinding the leftover solids into a fine powder.
-But what do you do when you’ve completely run out of this much-used baking ingredient?

 What is Cocoa Powder?